polla-fattah/nnott/tutorial/implementations-and-hardware.md

 | GPU Health Check | `scripts/test_cupy.py` | Confirms CuPy can allocate, compute, and stress your GPU. |

 Understanding these tiers equips you to reason about both the *what* (network math) and the *how* (performance engineering).

+### Lab Challenges

+1. **Benchmark the tiers:** Time one epoch of the scalar, vectorized, and convolutional implementations (use `scripts/quickstart_*` if you prefer).
+Record the wall-clock duration and explain the speed differences in your own words.
+2. **Backend toggle drill:** Run `python convolutional/main.py resnet18 --epochs 1 --batch-size 64` twice—once with `--gpu`, once without.
+Note the runtime, GPU utilization (via `nvidia-smi`), and any startup warnings.
+Summarize the steps the backend layer took to select the device.